-Remember, for oil & acrylic painting it is generally easier to paint dark to light.
+Remember, for oil and acrylic painting it is generally easier to paint dark to light.
 So my detailing is really just adding some lighter colors to objects.

 Now just for some finishing touches to bring it all together.
 The most important part at this stage of the painting is not to overdo it.